GMestreM/ragxiv/README.md

 Retrieval-Augmented Genearation (RAG) system that leverages the vast repository of academic papers on [arXiv](https://arxiv.org) as its  primary knowledge base.

----

 ## Overview

-**ragXiv** is a Retrieval-Augmented Generation (RAG) system designed to facilitate i**nformation extraction and expert-level communication on academic quantitative finance topics**.
+**ragXiv** is a Retrieval-Augmented Generation (RAG) system designed to facilitate **information extraction and expert-level communication on academic quantitative finance topics**.
 Leveraging the vast repository of academic papers on arXiv, ragXiv aims to streamline the process of retrieving and synthesizing relevant information from scholarly literature, **making complex quantitative finance topics more accessible**.

 ### Problem Statement